-Everyone has to move sometime or another.
-But seasoned moving customers are well aware that not all moves run smoothly.
+Everyone has to move sometime or another, but seasoned moving customers are well aware that not all moves run smoothly.
+Professional movers can speed up the moving process, but choosing the right company is also important.
+If you don't do the research beforehand, a bad moving company can make your moving process even more of a headache.
 Just as each moving company will differ in their services and prices, it’s extremely important to know what to expect on moving day.
 So you’ll want to do your homework and research as many vendors as possible.

 When researching, keep an eye open for scams and rogue movers, as they will never have your best interest in mind.
-Here are 11 factors on what to look for in a moving company:
+Once you have a list of movers, here are 11 things to consider when looking for a moving company:

 1. Get a Complete Estimate